VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > **JanaPersona:** The team implemented this bounded context after it
 > implemented the public Conference Management website that uses MVC 3.
+> In a later stage of the journey, as part of the V3 release, the
+> Conference Management site will be upgraded to MVC 4.

 This bounded context must integrate with other bounded contexts that implement the CQRS pattern.